To the End (2022 film)

 To the End is a 2022 American documentary film directed by Rachel Lears.
 The film focuses on climate change and features U.S. Representative Alexandria Ocasio-Cortez, Varshini Prakash, the co-founder of the Sunrise Movement, Alexandra Rojas, executive director of the Justice Democrats, and Rhiana Gunn-Wright, the climate policy director for the Roosevelt Institute.
 The film debuted at the 2022 Sundance Film Festival and was presented at the Tribeca Film Festival in June 2022.

 Reception

-While the film was generally well received by critics, the film failed to meet expectations at the box office.
-During its opening weekend, the film was shown on 120 screens across the United States, earning $9,667.
+The film was generally well received by critics.
+The film failed to meet expectations at the box office.
+During its opening weekend, it was shown on 120 screens across the United States, earning $9,667.